This blog was updated on June 21st, 2020 to reflect on the several changes made to Microsoft Teams over the year.

 1. Productivity gains and enriched communication

-The breadth of collaboration tools offered in Office 365 can often leave users disoriented.
+The breadth of collaboration tools offered in Microsoft 365 can often leave users disoriented.
 Teams increases productivity by making all your collaboration– conversations, chats, online meetings, shared files, tasks, etc. available in one single app and one single interface.
 In addition to the widely used apps from Microsoft, you have a wide range of 3rd party apps that integrate into Teams so that your users never have to leave the Teams app to get their work done.

 2. Better focus on your work